linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 06 Bond Markets.md

 www.ml.com

-1,001.641 (100.1641\% \times \1,000).
+1,001.641 (100.1641% × $1,000).
 Column 4, labeled Asked, is the close of the day purchase price available to investors.
 Column 5, labeled Chg, is the change in the asked price from the previous day's close—that is, the February 2017 T-note's price was 0.0313 percent lower than the previous day's close (100.2110 percent).
 Finally, the last column, labeled Asked Yield, is the asked price converted into a yield to maturity on the T-note or T-bond.
 This yield is calculated using the yield to maturity formulas found in Chapter 3—it is the interest rate or yield (using semiannual compounding) that makes the price of the security just equal to the present value of the expected coupon and face value cash flows on the bond (where this yield is the single discount rate that makes this equality hold).

 STRIPS.
 In 1985, the Treasury began issuing 10-year notes and 30-year bonds² to financial institutions using a book-entry system under a program titled Separate Trading of Registered Interest and Principal Securities (STRIPS).
 A STRIPS is a Treasury security in which periodic coupon interest payments can be separated from each other and from the final principal payment.
 As illustrated in Figure 6-3, a STRIPS effectively creates two sets of securities—one set for each semiannual interest payment and one for the final principal payment.
 Each of the components of the STRIPS are often referred to as "Treasury zero bonds" or "Treasury zero-coupon bonds" because investors in the individual components receive only the single stripped payments (e.g., the third semiannual coupon) in which they invest.
 Investors needing a lump sum payment in the distant future (e.g., life insurers) would prefer to hold the principal portion of the STRIPS.
 Investors wanting nearer-term cash flows (e.g., commercial banks) would prefer the interest portions of the STRIPS.
 Also, some state lotteries invest the present value of large lottery prizes in STRIPS to be sure that funds are available to meet required annual payments to lottery winners.
 Pension funds purchase STRIPS to match payment cash flows received on their assets (STRIPS) with those required on their liabilities (pension contract payments).

 STRIPS were created by the U.S. Treasury in response to the separate trading of Treasury security principal and interest that had been developed by securities firms.
 Specifically, in the early 1980s, Merrill Lynch introduced Treasury Investment Growth Receipts (TIGRs).
 Merrill Lynch purchased Treasury securities, stripped them into one security representing the principal component only and a separate security for each coupon payment, and put these individual securities up for resale.
 The Treasury's creation of the STRIPS was meant to offer a competitive product to the market.

 The U.S. Treasury does not issue STRIPS directly to investors.
 Rather, stripped Treasury notes and bonds may be purchased only through financial institutions and government securities brokers and dealers, who create the STRIPS components after purchasing the original T-notes or T-bonds (whole) in Treasury auctions (see below).
-After the STRIPS components have been created, by requesting that the Treasury
+After the STRIPS components have been created, by requesting that the Treasury separate each coupon and face value payment on each bond and recording them as separate securities in its book-entry computer system, they can be sold individually in the secondary markets.

 Figure 6-3 Creation of a Treasury STRIP